haighis/wordcounttopology/README.txt

 A Storm topology that will consume new fireflyy bookmarks from redis pub/sub word count queue and then using Apache Tika will parse content and count total words.
 I.e. 4021 words for the url http://www.news.com

-GetBookmarkToProcessSpout --> GetContentFromBookmarkUrlBolt --> CountTotalWordsBolt
+GetBookmarkToProcessSpout --> GetContentFromBookmarkUrlBolt --> SaveHtmlSourceToAzureBlob --> SaveRawContentOnlyToAzureBlob --> CountTotalWordsBolt

 Sample usage